crweiner/hacktoberfest-swag-list/README.md

 #### **Accord Project**

 - **Swag**: T-shirt and Stickers
-- **Requirements**: Create pull requests on Accord Project's [participating repositories](https://www.accordproject.org/events/hacktoberfest-2019/) which needn't necessarily be merged in October.
+- **Requirements**: Create pull requests on Accord Project's [participating repositories](https://www.accordproject.org/events/hacktoberfest-2019/), issues in those repos will be labeled different difficulty level(_Starter_, _Medium_, _Challenging_).
-  - 1 _Difficulty: Challenging PR_ or _2 Difficulty: Medium PRs_ or _5 Difficulty: Starter PRs:_ limited edition t-shirt and stickers
+  - 1 _Challenging_ or 2 _Medium_ or 5 _Starter_ accepted PRs: limited edition t-shirt and stickers
-  - 2 PRs across any difficulty level: limited edition stickers
+  - 2 accepted PRs across any difficulty level: limited edition stickers
 - **How to sign up**: Make pull requests on the participating repositories and respond to us when asked for shipping details.
 - **Notes**: Check out the [official page](https://www.accordproject.org/events/hacktoberfest-2019/) for more information.